chaitanyacsss/live_object_tracking/README.md

 This simple technique also works with very limited accuracy.
 Works well with people at a distance and less accurate with close objects.

-3) YOLO v3: This is the state of the art algorithm in object detection.
+3) *YOLO v3*: This is the state of the art algorithm in object detection.
 It has a 106 layer fully convolutional underlying architecture and incorporates upsampling, skip connections and residual blocks, which were not a part of YOLO V2.
 While this extra deep architecture runs slower than the previous version, the detection here is done at 3 different scales, which makes it much better at identifying smaller objects.
 We download the pretrained weights (trained on COCO dataset with 80 classes) using the following command and place it in the [config](config/) folder.